 SODIUM HYPOCHLORITE as sodium hypochlorite pentahydrate SODIUM HYDROXIDE The material may produce severe irritation to the eye causing pronounced inflammation.
 Repeated or prolonged exposure to irritants may produce conjunctivitis.
 The material may cause severe skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of vesicles, scaling and thickening of the skin.
 Repeated exposures may produce severe ulceration.
 Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
-Activator Solution for Ammonia and Cyanide Kits, SODIUM HYPOCHLORITE diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe Acute Toxicity Acute Toxicity Carcinogenicity Skin Irritation/Corrosion ✓ Reproductivity 0 Serious Eye Damage/Irritation ~ STOT - Single Exposure ~ Respiratory or Skin sensitisation 0 STOT - Repeated Exposure 0 Mutagenicity 0 Aspiration Hazard 0
+Activator Solution for Ammonia and Cyanide Kits, SODIUM HYPOCHLORITE Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
+This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
+Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
+RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.

+Acute Toxicity 0 Carcinogenicity 0

+Skin Irritation/Corrosion × Reproductivity 0

+Serious Eye Damage/Irritation STOT - Single Exposure

+Respiratory or Skin sensitisation 0 STOT - Repeated Exposure 0

+Mutagenicity \otimes Aspiration Hazard 0